gsuuon/note.nvim/README.md

 ### Note buffers
 `NoteCurrentItem` — Jump to the current task (`>`)
 `NoteFindItem <marker> <body pattern>` — Jump to a matching item
-`NoteMarkItem <marker>` — Change the marker of the item under cursor
+`NoteMarkItem <marker>` — Change the marker of the item under cursor.
+Only for task or property markers
+`NoteMarkItemChildren <marker>` — The cursor item and all children with a matching marker get marked
 `NoteGoLink` — Follow the link under cursor
 `NoteTime <marker?>` — Insert a timestamped item with marker (defaults to `*`)